 Schools must assess all their hazards and record any significant findings along with what control measures are required.
 The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
-The School H&S policy can be accessed on school pool.
+The School H&S policy can be accessed on our school website/safeguarding file on shared server.